 - Use a coupon matching site!
 One of my favorites in my area is Pocket Your Dollars, but every store has a group of enthusiastic Coupon Matchers.
 Do not discount the savings!
 I check their site every week, even if I don’t “need” to go to the store and often find bargains I can’t pass up.

 - Follow my Strategies – You’ll see them all explained on the upper left tab of every page and how I apply them, below.

 - Don’t get discouraged if your prices don’t match mine!
 Keep shopping at the best prices and your fridge/freezer and pantry will be stocked with sales priced ingredients.

 - Read Strategies Applied for additional tips as well as throughout the recipe, for saving time and managing food.

 Put Your own Spin on It:

 - There are probably as many variations on Pesto as there are families that make it – add some hot pepper flakes, add other herbs (parsley, cilantro, etc.) Vary your cheeses…vary your nuts.
-I’ve seen Broccoli pesto, and even Squash pesto…heck, just go wild!
+I’ve seen Broccoli pesto, Radish, Spinach and Squash pesto…heck, just go wild!